Sangeeta-vishwakarma/Machine_Learning_Projects/README.md

-## 2. Customer Churn Prediction Using Deep Learning
+## 2. Customer Churn Prediction Using Machine Learning
 This project builds a binary classification model to predict whether a customer will churn (i.e., leave a bank) using a neural network built with TensorFlow/Keras.
 It performs data preprocessing, trains a deep learning model, and evaluates its performance using accuracy metrics and visualizations.

 ## Dataset